pubky/pkarr/docs/quickstart.md

 Use `resolve(&public_key, ResolvePolicy::NetworkOnly)` when you need the latest network state, for example before publishing updates.
-A newer mutable item that is not a valid Pkarr packet is returned as `ResolveError::InvalidSignedPacket`, not `ResolveError::NotFound`.
+A newer mutable item that is not a valid PKARR packet is returned as `ResolveError::InvalidSignedPacket`, not `ResolveError::NotFound`.

 `ResolvePolicy::CacheFirst` only returns non-expired packets.
 Use